bitmark-inc/docs/learning-bitmark/quick-start/simple-solution-for-node-setup.md

 + Input your BTC and LTC address for rewarding in a pop-up screen
 ![Input your BTC&LTC Address](https://i.imgur.com/IRTlyjY.jpg?1)

++ Notice: WebUI is an interface to control bitmark node services.
+User can only access WebUI through local network.
+Please notice that user can not access the port from internet due to security reason.
 ### Step 2: Run bitmarkd and recorderd
 + Startup screen
     + Run bitmarkd by click "start button" of "Bitmark Node (bitmarkd)"